 That’s a whole new ball game.

-3 reasons why having a solid “blueprint” — AKA a community strategy — can help you ensure its success.
+3 reasons why having a solid “blueprint” — AKA using community planning — can help you ensure its success.

 It ensures your organization is clear on the value of what you’re doing

 Think back to the last time you were at a meeting without an agenda.
 Chaos, right?

 It’s exactly the same if you don’t have a solid strategy in place for your community.

 By providing a clear, concise framework on which you can pin the long-term goals you’re looking to achieve by building this community, you can easily communicate the value of what you are doing to your organization.

 Which also makes getting the funding and resources you need to make it happen, much easier.

 It helps you stay focused on doing